EBZebra/docs/edge/source/guide/datawedge.md

 11. Confirm that the 'Profile enabled' checkbox is checked.
 12. **Uncheck the 'Enabled' checkboxes of the Barcode Input, Keystroke Output and Intent Output sections**.

 >**NOTE: While such a profile is enabled, your app will not be able to scan using the Enterprise Browser APIs**.
-If API-based scanning is required, be sure to disable DataWedge using the steps below.
-For more information about potential DataWedge conflicts, please refer to the [Remarks section](../guide/configreference?Remarks) of the Enterprise Browser [Configuration Reference](../guide/configreference).
+If API-based scanning is required, simply disable DataWedge using the steps below.
+For more information about potential DataWedge conflicts, please see Potential Conflicts, below.

 ###Disabling DataWedge